oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A distributing party satisfies the "CSAF lister" role if the party:

-* satisfies the requirements 21 in section 7.1.
+* satisfies the requirements 21 and 22 in section 7.1.
 * uses the value `lister` for `/aggregator/category`.
-* lists at least two CSAF providers (including CSAF trusted providers) or one CSAF publisher and one CSAF provider (including CSAF trusted provider).
 * does not list any mirror pointing to a domain under its own control.

 > The purpose of this role is to provide a list of URLs where to find CSAF documents.
+It is not assumed that the list will be complete.

+### 7.2.5 Role: CSAF aggregator

+A distributing party satisfies the "CSAF aggregator" role if the party:

+* satisfies the requirements 21 to 23 in section 7.1.
+* uses the value `aggregator` for `/aggregator/category`.
+* lists a mirror for at least two disjoint issuing parties pointing to a domain under its own control.

+> The purpose of this role is to provide a single point where CSAF documents can be retrieved.
+Multiple CSAF aggregators are expected to exist around the world.
+None of them is required to mirror all CSAF documents of all issuing parties.
+> CSAF aggregators can be provided for free or as a paid service.
+> To aid in automation, CSAF aggregators MAY mirror CSAF documents from CSAF publishers.
+Regarding the terms of use they SHOULD consult with the issuing party.

 # 8 Safety, Security, and Data Protection Considerations